SchulzLab/TEPIC/MachineLearningPiplines/INVOKE/README.md

 * outerCV = Number of outer cross validation folds
 * testsize = Size of the test set
 * performance = TRUE if model performance should be assessed using an outer cross validation, FALSE otherwise.
+* randomise = TRUE if a model on randomised data should be learned, FALSE otherwise.
 For reasons of simplicity and ease of use this mode does not offer all options that are supported by TEPIC and INVOKE.

 ###Running INVOKE manually